PySCeS/pysces-documentation/pysces/source/userguide_doc.rst

  ***********************************************************************
- * Welcome to PySCeS (0.9.3) - Python Simulator for Cellular Systems   *
+ * Welcome to PySCeS (0.9.7) - Python Simulator for Cellular Systems   *
  *                http://pysces.sourceforge.net                        *
  * Copyright(C) B.G.
 Olivier, J.M.
 Rohwer, J.-H.S.
-Hofmeyr, 2004-2016  *
+Hofmeyr, 2004-2019  *
  * Triple-J Group for Molecular Cell Physiology                        *
  * Stellenbosch University, ZA and VU University Amsterdam, NL         *
  * PySCeS is distributed under the PySCeS (BSD style) licence, see     *
  * LICENCE.txt (supplied with this release) for details                *
+ * Please cite PySCeS with: doi:10.1093/bioinformatics/bti046          *
  ***********************************************************************

 PySCeS is now ready to use.
 If you would like to test your